school-brainhack/school-brainhack.github.io/content/en/project/video-EEG-FC-SC/index.md

 ## Project definition

-### Background
+## Background
 ## Study 1
-- Extensive research has been conducted on how individuals respond to naturalistic stimuli like video-watching [Uri Hasson et al., 2004, Sonkusare et al., 2019, TiCS].
-- The investigation of how stimuli synchronize subjects during independent viewing has also been explored [Uri Hasson et al., 2004, Dmochowski et al., 2012].
-- Previous studies have quantified the strength of the Structure-Function coupling of the hemodynamic response during resting-state [Preti M G, Van de Ville D., 2019].
-- A recent study has compared the macro-scale cortical organization of the brain during video-watching with resting-state conditions [Samara et al., 2023].
+Numerous studies have extensively investigated how individuals respond to naturalistic stimuli, particularly video-watching.
+These studies, conducted by researchers such as Uri Hasson et al. (2004), Sonkusare et al. (2019), have provided valuable insights into the neural mechanisms underlying the processing of such stimuli.
+Additionally, investigations into the synchronization of brain activity among individuals during independent viewing, as explored by Uri Hasson et al. (2004) and Dmochowski et al. (2012), have revealed the remarkable coordination and shared neural responses that occur during these experiences.
+Furthermore, previous research has focused on quantifying the strength of the relationship between the brain's structure and its functional activity during resting-state conditions.
+Study by Preti M G and Van de Ville D. (2019) has shed light on this structure-function coupling, highlighting how the underlying anatomical organization influences brain function at rest.
+A recent study conducted by Samara et al. (2023) has compared the macro-scale cortical organization of the brain during video-watching with resting-state conditions, providing valuable insights into the similarities and differences in brain organization and functional connectivity between these two states.
+Collectively, these studies have significantly advanced our understanding of how the brain responds to naturalistic stimuli, the synchronization of brain activity during independent viewing, the relationship between brain structure and function during rest, and the cortical organization during video-watching and resting-state conditions.

-Gap: How much the electrophysiological activity during video-watching depends on the underlying anatomical structure.
+The gap in the existing research is the exploration of how the electrophysiological activity during video-watching depends on the underlying anatomical structure.

 The cortex has been observed to exhibit stereotypical responsiveness to complex naturalistic stimuli and display links to individual variability [Uri Hasson et al., 2004], referred to as Strong Inter-subject Correlation (ISC) and Weak ISC.